-- Resource Management and support makes it a complete winner in a Wrike vs Asana.
+- Resource Management and customer support make it a complete winner in an Asana vs Wrike comparison.

-Asana does not have the option to track the duration of a task or project is taking.
-You can schedule tasks, edit as necessary and tag people, but you cannot use a time to calculate the exact amount of time a task is taking.
-The work timer on Wrike making it possible to understand work duration and plan tasks accordingly.
+Asana does not have the option to track duration.
+You can schedule and create tasks, edit as necessary and tag people, but you cannot calculate the exact amount of time it is taking.
+The timer makes it possible to understand the duration and plan accordingly.

 Also, the colour codes for statuses makes it very easy to understand what’s going on at a glance.
-Asana only has checkmarks only to show the completion status of a project/task.
+Asana only has checkmarks to show the completion status.

-If you compare Asana vs Wrike when it comes to tasks, both enable you to create, assign, reassign, edit and schedule tasks.
-However, Wrike also offers an additional Workload view.
-This is an essential view for PMs and POs, even team leaders and managers – you wouldn’t be able to figure out whether specific team members are overloaded without this view.
+When it comes to tasks, both enable you to create, assign, reassign, edit and schedule activities.
+However, Wrike offers an additional Workload overview.
+This is essential for PMs and POs, even leaders and managers – you wouldn’t be able to figure out whether certain employees are overloaded without this.
 Asana does not offer this visibility.

-Finally, there is phone support offered by Wrike only.
-Of course, both tools provide support, Wrike also has a premium support (at an additional fee).
+Finally, there is phone support and premium support (at an additional fee) is offered by Wrike only.
+Of course, both provide support.

-Now that’s we’re done from our extensive Wrike review, let’s move to one of its strongest competitors: Asana.
+Now that’s we’re done with our extensive review, let’s move to one of its strongest competitors: Asana.

 Overview of Asana

-Before we start our actual comparison of these two top PM tools, let’s have a deep look at what Asana can offer in terms of its features and functions.
+Before we start our actual comparison of these two top PM tools, let’s have a deep look at what it can offer in terms of its functions.

-We’ve already discussed how Wrike has focused a lot on creating a great user experience, but Asana also features an excellent and intuitive UX.
-One can go from being a newbie, to be productive with Asana in a matter of minutes, the onboarding experience is dead-simple.
+We’ve already discussed how the first tool we’ve seen has focused a lot on creating a great user experience, but Asana also has an excellent and intuitive UX.
+One can go from being a newbie, to be productive in a matter of minutes, the onboarding experience is dead-simple.

-Here is one of our clients being managed on Asana.
+Here is one of our clients being managed:

-- Task Management – Create, schedule, assign and review progress – with task management being its primary focus, you can rest assured that anything around tasks can be very easily done.
+- Management tool – Create, schedule, assign and review progress – this is the primary focus of this software, you can rest assured that anything around tasks can be very easily done.

-- Inbox – the Inbox is a personal point of contact for each user, it features important daily updates such as tasks newly assigned to me, and current tasks pending, and any other updates that concern the individual currently logged in.
+- Inbox – the Inbox is a personal point of contact for each user, it includes important daily updates such as newly assigned to me, pending, and any other updates that concern the individual currently logged in.

-- Checkmarks – to indicate task completion, and know which tasks are done and which are In Progress
+- Checkmarks – to indicate completion, and know what is Done and what is In Progress

 - Customised workflows